-Introduction
+1. Introduction

 This documentation describes the GORM API mechanics and how a datastore implementation can be built to interface to any database providing a GORM API onto it.
-This documentation is mainly targeted at developers interested in creating implementations of GORM ontop of alternative datastores.
+This documentation is mainly targeted at developers interested in creating implementations of GORM on top of alternative datastores.

 As of this writing the project has several implementations of GORM against a variety of different datastore implementations.
 Current implementations include:

-• Hibernate 3,4 and 5
+Hibernate 3, 4 and 5

-• MongoDB
+MongoDB

-• Redis
+Redis

-• Neo4j
+Neo4j

-• Cassandra
+Cassandra

-• java.util.ConcurrentHashMap (the fastest datastore in the world)
+java.util.ConcurrentHashMap (the fastest datastore in the world)

 The remainder of this document describes how the project is structured, how to build a project and how to implement a GORM provider.

-Getting Started
+2. Getting Started

+2.1.
 Checking out and Building

-The project is currently hosted on Github at [https://github.com/grails/grails-data-mapping].
+The project is hosted on GitHub.

 You are free to fork the project from there or clone it anonymously using git:

-cd grails-data-mapping
+git clone https://github.com/grails/grails-data-mapping.git cd grails-data-mapping

-To build the project you can run the assemble task:
+To build the project you can run the assemble

 ./gradlew assemble